steemit/smt-whitepaper/smt-manual/manual.md

 };
 ```

-The data structure represents a token inflation event that repeats every
+The data structure represents a token emission event that repeats every
 `interval_seconds` seconds, for `interval_count` times.
 The maximum integer
 value `0xFFFFFFFF` is a special sentinel value that represents an event
 sequence that repeats forever.